 How Traditional Investing Works to Escape the Rat Race

 This is how “retirement” has worked for generations — amass a big enough nest egg during your working years and then slowly draw down on those savings after you stop working.

-The problem is you probably don’t want to wait decades until you’ve saved enough!
+At that point, you’re literally getting paid to do nothing … but the problem is you probably don’t want to wait decades until you’ve saved enough!

 The FIRE (Financial Independence / Retire Early) movement has an alternative for you, and argues that retirement isn’t an age, but rather a number.
 According to the oft-cited Trinity study, once you accumulate 25x your annual expenses, you’re free.

 Spend $40,000 a year?
 You could theoretically leave the rat race behind with $1 million in traditional investments, and live off dividends and share price appreciation for decades.

 Spend $100,000 a year?
 You’d need $2.5 million.

 These so-called “paper assets” are accessible to just about everyone — you can even invest right from your phone with services like Robinhood.
 (They’ll even give you a free share of stock to get you started.)